-In order to answer the question of why prostitutes are called hookers, I’ve just plain asked one or two of the ladies (and their visitors) if they knew.
-And, well, there are more interesting answers and theories as to why prostitutes are called hookers.
+In order to answer the question why are prostitutes called hookers, I’ve asked one or two of the ladies (and their visitors) if they knew.
+Here are some of the interesting answers and theories as to why prostitutes are called hookers.

 The response right after the answer is also that the ladies do not like to be called a ‘hooker’.
 They prefer prostitute or sex worker.
 Or lady, which I use.

 This makes sense since in Dutch Amsterdam dialect ‘Pezen‘ means working hard.
 Which they do, to make you come back and spend more.
 But I couldn’t find any liguistic proof anywhere ont he interwebs.